Monte9/Foto-CodePathU/README.md

 # CodePath Univ.
-Final project - *iStream App*
+Final project - *Foto App*

-**iStream** is an iOS App that lets users share their day through adding pictures to various streams.
-Streams can be converted into videos and shared on Twitter, Facebook and other social networks.
+**Foto** is an iOS App that lets users create multiple collections to which they can add various images.
+These collections can be converted into a video with the click of one button for easy sharing.
+Videos are stored in the Photo library with social share enabled for Facebook and Twitter.

 ## User Stories

 The following **required** functionality is completed:

-- [x] User can create a new stream with custom title
+- [x] User can create a new collection and name it
-- [x] User can add pictures to an exiting/ new stream
+- [x] User can add pictures to an exiting/ new collection
 - [x] User can choose pictures from photo library
 - [x] User can take a picture from their phone camera
-- [x] User can create a video of the stream
+- [x] User can create a video of the collection
-- [ ] User can share the video on Twitter and Facebook
+- [x] Social share of videos enabled through Photos app
-- [x] Super custom UI that looks rad af
+- [x] Custom UI that looks really rad

 ## Video Walkthrough